Jonathan Domínguez

-Jonathan Domínguez (born 19 October 1987) is an Argentine-Chilean former footballer who played as a midfielder.
+Jonathan Domínguez (born 19 October 1987) is an Argentine-Chilean former professional footballer who played as a midfielder.

-Club career
+Career

-In his early career, he was with San Lorenzo, but he was released at the end of 2007 and moved to Chilean side Deportes La Serena on 2008.
+In his early career, Domínguez was with San Lorenzo, but he was released at the end of 2007 and moved to Chilean side Deportes La Serena on 2008.
 In 2011, he played for Romanian side FC Brașov.

 Personal life

 He is of Chilean descent and acquired the Chilean nationality.